daliwang/SPEL_OpenACC/README.md

 Compilation of unit-test only requires NV Fortran compiler, CUDA 10+, and potentially LAPACK.

 __make__ command will create the _elmtest.exe_ which is then run with __./elmtest.exe [numSetsOfSites] [clump-pproc]__ where _numSetsOfSites_ controls the number of unique sites used for the reference output to be computed and _clump-pproc_ (optional default = 1) are the number of clumps to have per mpi task.

-Example:
+Unit Test Example:
 >./elmtest.exe 2
-Is used to perform a Unit Test for 2 sets of the 42 Ameriflux sites.
+Perform a Unit Test for 2 sets of the 42 Ameriflux sites.

 ### SPEL Script Description
 __edit_file.py__ :